mozerpol/NotesFromLearning/README.md

 | Block diagram of the i386 microarchitecture |
 | Source: *https://en.wikipedia.org/wiki/Intel_80386*  [10.01.2021] |

+##### Machine state register
+*Machine state register (MSR)* - is one of three process control registers present in the [PowerPC](https://en.wikipedia.org/wiki/PowerPC) processor architecture.

 ##### Instruction Decoder
-Instruction Decoder - reads the next instruction from memory, and sends thecomponent pieces of that instruction to the necessary destinations.
+*Instruction Decoder* - reads the next instruction from memory, and sends thecomponent pieces of that instruction to the necessary destinations.
 A CISC decoder is typically set up as a state machine.
 The RISC instruction decoder is typically a very simple device.